MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 The cancellation messages indicate events that caused the report to be canceled.
 The telemetry can help identify slow-running reports - reports that take longer than expected to run and generate a large number of rows.

 > [!NOTE]
 > The service evaluates cancellation events in a specific order, and the evaluation is done every five seconds.
-For more information, see [Report Cancellation](report-cancellation.md).
+For more information, see [Report Generation and Cancellation Flow](report-cancellation.md).

 #### The report \<ID\> \'\<Name\>' is being canceled, but a COMMIT() has been performed.
 This can lead to data inconsistency if the report is not idempotent